Term limits in the United States: Constitution

-Term limits date back to the American Revolution and prior to that, to the democracies and republics of antiquity.
+Term limits date back to the American Revolution and before that, to the democracies and republics of Antiquity.
 The Council of 500 in ancient Athens rotated its entire membership annually, as did the ephorate in ancient Sparta.

-The ancient Roman Republic featured a system of elected magistrates—tribunes of the plebs, aediles, quaestors, praetors, and consuls—who served a single term of one year, with re-election to the same magistracy forbidden for ten years (see cursus honorum).
-According to historian Garrett Fagan, office holding in the Roman Republic was based on "limited tenure of office" which ensured that "authority circulated frequently", helping to prevent corruption.
-An additional benefit of the cursus honorum or run of offices was to bring the "most experienced" politicians to the upper echelons of power-holding in the ancient republic.
+The Roman Republic featured a system of elected magistrates—tribunes of the plebs, aediles, quaestors, praetors, and consuls—who served a single term of one year, with re-election to the same magistracy forbidden for ten years (see cursus honorum).
+According to historian Garrett G. Fagan, office holding in the Roman Republic was based on "limited tenure of office" which ensured that "authority circulated frequently", helping to prevent corruption.
+Another benefit of the cursus honorum or run of offices was to bring the "most experienced" politicians to the upper echelons of power-holding in the ancient republic.
 Many of the founders of the United States were educated in the classics, and quite familiar with rotation in the office during antiquity.
 The debates of that day reveal a desire to study and profit from the object lessons offered by ancient democracy.

 Prior to independence, several colonies had already experimented with term limits.
 The Fundamental Orders of Connecticut of 1639, for example, prohibited the colonial governor from serving consecutive terms by setting terms at one year's length, and holding "that no person be chosen Governor above once in two years."
 Shortly after independence, the Pennsylvania Constitution of 1776 set maximum service in the Pennsylvania General Assembly at "four years in seven."
 Benjamin Franklin's influence is seen not only in that he chaired the constitutional convention which drafted the Pennsylvania constitution, but also because it included, virtually unchanged, Franklin's earlier proposals on executive rotation.
 Pennsylvania's plural executive was composed of twelve citizens elected for the term of three years, followed by a mandatory vacation of four years.

 The Articles of Confederation, adopted in 1781, established term limits for the delegates of the Continental Congress, mandating in Article V that "no person shall be capable of being a delegate for more than three years in any term of six years."

 On October 2, 1789, the Continental Congress appointed a committee of thirteen to examine forms of government for the impending union of the states.
 Among the proposals was that from the state of Virginia, written by Thomas Jefferson, urging a limitation of tenure, "to prevent every danger which might arise to American freedom by continuing too long in office the members of the Continental Congress."
 The committee made recommendations, which as regards congressional term limits were incorporated unchanged into the Articles of Confederation (1781–1789).
 The fifth Article stated that "no person shall be capable of being a delegate [to the continental congress] for more than three years in any term of six years."
 (Note: Article IX, paragraph 5, of the Articles of Confederation provided that, "no person be allowed to serve in the office of president more than one year in any term of four years.")